steven2358/WunderFocus/README.md

 WunderFocus
 ===========

-A Chrome extension to show only one item from Wunderlist at a time, à la nowdothis.com.
+A Chrome extension to focus on the current task in Wunderlist.
+Inspired by nowdothis.com.

 How to use
 ----------